Komang Teguh: Borneo Samarinda

+On 6 February 2024, Komang scored his first goal for Borneo Samarinda against Persija Jakarta in a 3–1 win.

 International career

 Komang debuted in an Indonesia U16 when he was starting against Philippines U16 in the 2018 AFF U-16 Youth Championship and scoring his first U16 international goal in an 8–0 win against The Azkals.

 In August 2019, Komang was called up to the Indonesia U-19 for the 2019 AFF U-18 Youth Championship by Fakhri Husaini and brought the U19 team to third place in the championship.

 In October 2021, Komang was called up to the Indonesia U23 in a friendly match against Tajikistan and Nepal and also prepared for 2022 AFC U-23 Asian Cup qualification in Tajikistan by Shin Tae-yong.

+In April 2024, Komang was named in the final squad for the 2024 AFC U-23 Asian Cup held in Qatar.
+On 18 April 2024, Komang scored Indonesia first-ever U23's goal at the AFC U-23 Asian Cup scoring match winning goal against Australia U23 which make history as the nation recorded their first ever win in the history of the AFC U23 Asian Cup.
+Few days later against Jordan U23, Komang scored a goal again in a 4–1 win.